Nell Irvin Painter papers, 1793-2021 and undated, bulk 1876-2007

 Using These Materials

 - Collection is restricted.
 Restrictions are outlined in the Collection Control File.
-Unprocessed additions are also restricted and must be screened before access by patrons.
-Original audiovisual...
+Unprocessed additions are restricted and must be screened before access by patrons.
+Access note.
+Some materials...

 - Painter, Nell Irvin

 - Nell Irvin Painter is a scholar, teacher, and writer in 19th- and 20th-century American and African American history who has been a faculty member of Harvard, Princeton, and the Universities of North Carolina and Pennsylvania.
 Collection spans the years 1793-2019, with the bulk of the material dating between 1876 and 2007, and contains correspondence, research notes, photocopies of original documents, manuscripts, publication proofs, syllabi, department memoranda, records of her speaking engagements, photographs, personal journals, papers, and photographs, many varying audiovisual formats, and computer diskettes.
 Also contains extensive file series related to the research and writing of five of her major books: Exodusters: Black Migration to Kansas after Reconstruction; The Narrative of Hosea Hudson: His Life as a Negro Communist in the South; Standing at Armageddon: The United States, 1877-1919; Sojourner Truth, A Life, A Symbol; and Creating Black Americans: African-American History and its Meanings, 1619 to the Present.

 - Material in English

 - Collection ID: